Reliable Cellular Automata with Self-Organization: Cellular automata

 \subsection{Continuous-time probabilistic cellular automata}

 For later reference, let us define here (1-dimensional) probabilistic cellular automata in which the sites make a random decision ``in each moment'' on whether to make a transition to another state or not.
-These will be called \df{continuous-time interacting particle systems} .
-A systematic theory of such systems and an overview of many results available in 1985 can be found in ~\cite{Liggett85}.
-Here, we show two elementary constructions, the second one of which is similar to the one in ~\cite{Gray82}.
-The system is defined by a matrix $\bR(s, \br)\ge 0$\glo{r.cap@$\bR(s, \br)$} of transition rates in which all ``diagonal'' elements $\bR(r_{0}, (r_{-1},r_{0},r_{1}))$ are 0.
+A systematic theory of such systems and an overview of many results available in 1985 can be found in~\cite{Liggett85}.
+Here, we indicate an elementary construction similar to the one in~\cite{Gray82}.